publisha/publisha.github.io/pages/ID2package.md

 Select Define Profiles from the context menu

-On the left list of categories, you will see Print.
-Select this and open all the triangles that point to the right that have either a dash or a tick along side them.
+On the left list of categories, you may see some existing profiles.
+You need to create a new one and open all the triangles that point to the right that have either a dash or a tick along side them.
 This opens the topic and reveals its contents:

 [![See the preflight panel](/images/2017/07/ID2package/image1.png)](/images/2017/07/ID2package/image1.png)